johnbywater/peto/README.md

 ## Requirements overview

-The IT for this is easy.
 The national master file (separately for England, Wales, Scotland and N Ireland) is everyone's name, date of birth, NHS no. and (if recorded) tel and email for those registered at each household address, based on current GP practice records.
 That is created by downloading centrally from the servers of the companies (EMIS and TPP) who provide almost all GP databases.
 Barcoded sample tubes with preprinted name and date of birth are delivered and collected weekly from each household and distributed to labs for testing.
 A direct access facility for authorised people to submit changes of address is needed.
 Each testing lab creates a new Excel file of samples received and test results for each run of 96 or 48 samples (depending on PCR machine capacity) and uploads it after each run.
 The national master file is thus always up to date and labs retain complete records of their work.
 All scheduling of sample deliveries and collections, together with household status on all residents (all negative, all negative or untested, any positive) and hence quarantine status is also on the file, together with free fields for other info.
 A facility for adding people with no NHS number or address for samples distributed by outreach workers is also needed, plus a mobile app for them to enter the tube ID no. and add name, DoB and any further info on such samples.
 Results would go back to the outreach worker if no address is recorded.

 It would be a mistake to have more complex IT.
 It can all be managed through one simple master file by giving NHS, police and public health full access to the master database and limited access for other users.